-Site Name & Code Distance Qualifying Interests Screened In / Out Lough Sheelin SPA004065 3.4km south Great Crested Grebe Podiceps cristatus Pochard Aythya ferina Tufted Duck Aythya fuligula Goldeneye Bucephala clangula Wetlands & waterbirds Screened Out - The proposed development is not hydrologically or ecologically connected to this SPA.
+Site Name & Code Distance Qualifying Interests Screened In / Out Lough Sheelin SPAoo4o65 4km south Great Crested Grebe Podiceps cristatus Pochard Aythya ferina Tufted Duck Aythya fuligula Goldeneye Bucephala clangula Wetlands &amp; waterbirds Screened Out - The proposed development is not hydrologically or ecologically connected to this SPA.
 Significant effects upon this site and its QIs arising from constructional or operational impacts will not arise.
-Moneybeg and Clareisland Bogs SAC 002340 7.2km south Active raised bogs Degraded raised bogs still capable of natural regeneration Depressions on peat Screened Out - The proposed development is not hydrologically or ecologically connected to this SAC.
+Moneybeg and Clareisland Bogs SAC 002340 7.7km south Active raised bogs Degraded raised bogs still capable of natural regeneration Depressions on peat Screened Out - The proposed development is not hydrologically or ecologically connected to this SAC.
 Significant effects upon this site and substrates of the Rhynchosporion its QIs arising from constructional or operational impacts will not arise.
-Lough Kinale and Derragh Lough SPA 004061 g.8km south-east Pochard Aythya arina Tufted Duck Aythya fuligula Wetlands & waterbirds Screened Out - The proposed development is not hydrologically or ecologically connected to this SPA.
-Significant effects upon this site and its OIs arising from constructional or operational impacts will not arise.
-Derragh Bog SAC 11.1km south- east Active raised bogs Degraded raised bogs still capable of natural regeneration Screened Out - The proposed development is not hydrologically or ecologically connected to this SAC.
-Significant effects upon this site and its Ols arising from constructional or operational impacts will not arise.
-Lough Oughter Complex SPA 004049 14.8km north- west Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands & Waterbirds Screened Out - The proposed development is not hydrologically or ecologically connected to this SPA.
-Significant effects upon this site and its Ols arising from constructional or operational impacts will not arise.
-Lough Oughter and Associated Loughs SAC 000007 15.2km north- west Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra Screened Out - The proposed development is not hydrologically or ecologically connected to this SAC.
-Significant effects upon this site and its Ols arising from constructional or operational impacts will not arise.
+Lough Kinale and Derragh Lough SPA 004061 10.3km south- east Pochard Aythya arina Tufted Duck Aythya fuligula Wetlands &amp; waterbirds Screened Out - The proposed development is not hydrologically or ecologically connected to this SPA.
+Significant effects upon this site and its QIs arising from constructional or operational impacts will not arise.
+Derragh Bog SAC 11.4km south- east Active raised bogs Degraded raised bogs still capable of natural regeneration Screened Out - The proposed development is not hydrologically or ecologically connected to this SAC.
+Significant effects upon this site and its QIs arising from constructional or operational impacts will not arise Lough Oughter and Associated Loughs SAC 000007 14.7km north- west 40km downstream from the Kilnaleck Stream where it is culverted behind the site Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra Screened Out - The Kilnaleck Stream is culverted behind the site and no emissions will enter this stream during construction or operation.
+In addition, having regards to the overall downstream distance between Kilnaleck and this SAC, (~40km) then significant effects can be ruled out.
+Lough Oughter Complex SPA 004049 14.2km north- west 40km downstream from the Kilnaleck Stream where it is culverted behind the site Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands &amp; Waterbirds Screened Out - The Kilnaleck Stream is culverted behind the site and no emissions will enter this stream during construction or operation.
+In addition, having regards to the overall downstream distance between Kilnaleck and this SPA, (~40km) then significant effects can be ruled out.